deanhamsft/Brinehaven/The Brinehaven Hearth.md

 **A bone flute rests on a table, its runes catching the light.

 **The  broad-shouldered man looks up, his weathered face, eye's growing wide, he manages to break into a broad, but shocked grin.
 “W-W-W-Well, now!
-Strangers in Brinehaven—haven’t seen a crew like you in a spell.
+St'R'angers in Br'R'ine'aven—aven’t seen a crew like you in a spell.
 Come for the stew or the sea’s secrets?”
 His tone is warm but probing, his eyes sharp as he sizes up the group.
 A woman emerges from the kitchen, wiping her hands on her apron, she hesitates for a heartbeat then offers a motherly smile.
-“Don’t mind Torren’s chatter.
-Sit, rest your legs.
-You look like you’ve sailed through a squall to get here.
-I'll take good care of you lot dearies.
-Name's Mirra, Mirra Gale.
-(Added for a party with Tabaxians) If I can have just a moment dearies, I have some old chairs around the back room that'll fit you dear kitties better than these we have sat out”.
+“Don mind To'R'en’s chatter.
+Set, rest your legs.
+Ou look like ou’ve sailed through a squall to get here.
+I'll take good care of ou lot dearies.
+Name's Mi'R'a, Mi'R'a Gale.
+(Added for a party with Tabaxians) Now in a minute dearies, I 'ave some old chairs round the back room that'll fit you dear kitties better than these we have sat out”.

 #### Several unoccupied tables lie ahead of you.